-Partners: EMBL; Centre for Genomic Regulation, Barcelona
+- Centre for Genomic Regulation (CRG), Barcelona

 The EMBL-CRG partnership arose from Spain’s desire to implement the EMBL model in the development of a new national research institution.
-The partnership builds upon the synergistic commitments of the partners and successfully combines EMBL’s expertise in computational biology with the CRG's know-how in specific areas of genomics and proteomics.
+The partnership builds upon the synergistic commitments of the partners, combining EMBL’s expertise in computational biology with the CRG's know-how in specific areas of genomics and proteomics.

-On the European level, EMBL and the CRG are working together in the framework of the EURO-BioImaging project.
+On the European level, EMBL and the CRG are working together in the framework of the Euro-BioImaging project.